SAP/spartacus-docs/contributing_to_docs/developer-guide.md

     If your code example includes curly braces, you can escape it with the `{% raw %}` and `{% endraw %}` tags.

-    See [the source](https://raw.githubusercontent.com/SAP/cloud-commerce-spartacus-storefront-docs/master/_pages/dev/i18n.md?token=AKKGMXYMRJY6J7DB3QQ5J7K5CKPTW) of our "Internationalization (i18n)" topic for examples of the `raw` tag being used, both inline and to escape entire codeblocks.
+    See [the source](https://raw.githubusercontent.com/SAP/cloud-commerce-spartacus-storefront-docs/master/_pages/dev/i18n.md?token=AKKGMXYMRJY6J7DB3QQ5J7K5CKPTW) of the "Internationalization (i18n)" topic for examples of the `raw` tag being used, both inline and to escape entire codeblocks.

-- **Includes:** If a certain block of text occurs repeatedly in our documentation, we can use the `include` tag to reference an HTML file that acts as the single source for this text block.
+- **Includes:** If a certain block of text occurs repeatedly in the documentation, we can use the `include` tag to reference a single source HTML file.
 For example, the front end requirements for Spartacus developers are documented in `_includes/docs/frontend_requirements.html`, and then are referenced where ever they are needed as follows:

     ```markdown
     {% include docs/frontend_requirements.html %}